ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 ```

-We now propose and approve the deployment package, which merges the package to the `edge1` repo and further triggers Configsync to apply the pacakge to the `edge1` cluster.
+We now propose and approve the deployment package, which merges the package to the `edge1` repo and further triggers Configsync to apply the package to the `edge1` cluster.

 ```
+export KUBECONFIG=~/.kube/kind-management-config

 porchctl -n porch-demo rpkg propose edge1-9b4b4d99c43b5c5c8489a47bbce9a61f79904946 edge1-9b4b4d99c43b5c5c8489a47bbce9a61f79904946 proposed